 Most visitors to Tasiilaq come to experience the remote, untouched wilderness of East Greenland.
 For this reason, most tourism opportunities are focused on outdoor adventures.
 However, there are plenty of stunning views to be had from anywhere in town for those who are less mobile, and several opportunities to experience East Greenlandic culture (which is different from the culture in West Greenland) and the way of life in this distant corner of the world.

 You can easily spend a day in Tasiilaq exploring the town on a self-guided tour.
 Opening hours vary, but make sure you call in to visit:

 Housed in the old Tasiilaq Church and incorporating several other structures, the Tasiilaq museum is definitely worth an hour or more of your time.
-Try to catch one of the awesome guided tours if at all possible to hear more in-depth stories about the artefacts on display.
+Try to catch one of the awesome guided tours if at all possible to hear more in-depth stories about the artifacts on display.

-TIP: If there are no guided tours running, the museum exhibits have explanations in English, Danish and German.
+TIP: If there are no guided tours running, the museum exhibits have explanations in English, Danish, and German.

 The modern pentagon-shaped structure on top of the hill in the middle of town is Tasiilaq’s new church.
 The tall spire will help you locate it.
 Head inside to see the beautiful interior with sealskin adornments to the altar area, a model Umiaq (women’s boat) hanging from the ceiling, and Bibles in the West Greenlandic language (East Greenlandic is not a written dialect).